Lansing Family Fun

 All three attractions are located at Great Lakes Crossing Outlets mall in Auburn Hills, right off I-75, and under 90 minutes from Lansing.

-Outdoor Activities
+Best Outdoor Activities in Lansing

 Michigan summers are definitely something special.